probcomp/cgpm/README.md

 [-8.0740236375201153]
 ```

-means the eigth observation is 0.209677, and the estimated marginal
+means the eighth observation is 0.209677, and the estimated marginal
 log-liklelihood is -8.0740236375201153.

 ## Tests

-Running check.sh will run the tests that are considered complete and
+Running `./check.sh` will run a subset of the tests that are considered complete
+and stable.
+To launch the full test suite, including continuous integration
-stable.
-There are more tests in the tests/ directory, but those that
+tests, run `py.test` in the root directory.
+There are more tests in the `tests/`
-do not start with ```test_``` or do start with ```disabled_``` are not
+directory, but those that do not start with `test_` or do start with `disabled_`
-considered ready.
+are not considered ready.
+The tip of every branch merged into master __must__
+pass `./check.sh`, and be consistent with the code conventions outlined in
+HACKING.

 ## License